DanielMazurkiewicz/WebAI/README.md

         {
           name: "A",                  // could be skipped here, but placed it for readibility of code
           size: 30,
-          to: ['addIfAboveInputA']
+          to: 'add_op.a'
         },
         {
           name: "B",                  // could be skipped here, but placed it for readibility of code
-          size: 30
+          size: 30,
-          to: ['addIfAboveInputB']
+          to: 'add_op.b'
         }
       ]
     },
     {
+      name: "add_op",
-      // operation here doesn't support default input, so naming this layer wouldn't allow pipes/layers to acces it by layer name
+      // operation here doesn't support default input, so we use named parameters
       type: 'addIfAbove',
-      a: 'addIfAboveInputA',          // assigned unique name to parameter A of addIfAbove custom operation
-      b: 'addIfAboveInputB',          // assigned unique name to parameter B of addIfAbove custom operation
+      a: 'add_op.a',          // define a pipe end named 'a' for this operation instance
+      b: 'add_op.b',          // define a pipe end named 'b' for this operation instance
       value: 0                        // if this property wouldn't be placed here its value would be expected in "setup.data" field of model
     },
     {